-No. Service Element (Identified Element on Attachment B) YES Framework Stage Will your organization directly deliver this service?
+No. Service Element (Identified Element on Attachment B) Will your organization directly deliver this service?
 (Y/N) Who is your partner for this service?
 (Name organization) Do you have a formal partnership agreement in place?
 (Y/N) 1.
-Tutoring, study skills training, instruction, and evidence- based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma Education 2.
-Alternative secondary school services, or dropout recovery services, as appropriate (Adult Ed Services) Education 3.
-Paid and unpaid work experiences that have as a component academic and occupational education Experience 4.
-Occupational skills training (Industry Training) Education 5.
-Education offered concurrently with and in the same context as workforce preparation activities and training for a Education
+Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma 2.
+Alternative secondary school services, or dropout recovery services, as appropriate (Adult Ed Services) 3.
+Paid and unpaid work experiences that have as a component academic and occupational education.
+This can include the number of youth who may be placed in an experience through EmployIndy's Talent Bound efforts.
+4. Occupational skills training (Industry Training) 5.
+Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster

-No. Service Element (Identified Element on Attachment B) YES Framework Stage Will your organization directly deliver this service?
-(Y/N) Who is your partner for this service?
-(Name organization) Do you have a formal partnership agreement in place?
-(Y/N) specific occupation or occupational cluster (Job Readiness Training) 6.
-Leadership development opportunities Empowerment 7.
-8. Supportive Services Adult mentoring face-to-face for the period of Empowerment participation and a subsequent period, for a total of not less than 12 months Exposure 9.
-Follow-up services for not less than 12 months after the completion of participation Experience 10.
-Comprehensive guidance and counseling Exposure 11.
-Financial literacy education Empowerment 12.
-Entrepreneurial skills training Education 13.
-Services that provide labor market and employment information about in-demand industry sectors or occupations (Job & Career Information) Exposure 14.
-Activities that help youth prepare for Exploration
+(Job Readiness Training)

+6. Leadership

+development

+opportunities

+7. Supportive Services

+8. Adult mentoring face-

+to-face for the period of

+participation and a

+subsequent period, for

+a total of not less than

+12 months

+9. Follow-up services for

+not less than 12 months

+after the completion of

+10. participation Comprehensive

+10. guidance and

+counseling

+11. Financial literacy

+education

+12. Entrepreneurial skills

+training

+13. Services that provide

+labor market and

+employment

+information about in-

+demand industry

+sectors or occupations

+(Job & Career

+1.4 Information)

+14. Activities that help

+youth prepare for and transition to

+postsecondary

+education and training

+cascanon and naming